-Baby baths could be tricky sometimes for both, parents and the baby.
+Baby baths could sometimes get tricky for new parents, especially when babies show different moods at different times.
 Some babies seem to enjoy staying in the water, while some may not like it at all.
-For new parents, it is an overwhelming experience.
+Bathing may become an overwhelming experience for new parents.
 However, there are plenty of things available to destress bathing and make it a safe and joyful experience for both babies and parents.

-After a bath, it is essential to have the baby’s temperature stable by keeping her closer to mom by performing skin-to-skin with a mom.
+It is essential to keep the baby’s temperature stable by performing skin-to-skin interactions with their mom after a bath.
 Nurses at the hospital would not bathe the baby until the baby’s body temperature is already stable.

 This post may contain affiliate links.
 Please read our disclaimer for more information.